renatonagliati/remark-auto-glossary/readme.md

 *On the left side of the pipe is the text you want to display.
 On the right side is the ```termId```.*

 - **Glossary:** ```%%RemarkAutoGlossary::list_all%%```
-Use to show a list containing all terms. **Important**: the glossary list must be alone in a line.
+Use to show a list containing all terms. **Important**: the glossary list must be alone in a paragraph.
 *The list is automatically sorted by ascending order based on term property of yaml file.*